-- c. designation of an individual with overall responsibility for each programme or module; - d. designation, where appropriate, of admission, year, placement and professional practice tutors; - e. designation of individuals with particular responsibilities for student academic guidance. - A6.3.2 Executive Deans are therefore responsible for: - a. approving academic strategies for individual departments; - b. formally monitoring the structure and content of programmes of study and modules; - c. monitoring, evaluating and enhancing academic quality and standards across the faculty; - d. ensuring that appropriate and sufficient resources are available for the delivery of agreed provision. - A6.3.3 The roles and responsibilities of academic leaders within the faculty are for the Executive Deans to determine but there are certain common responsibilities as follows:
+- d. designation, where appropriate, of admission, year, placement and professional practice tutors; - e. designation of individuals with particular responsibilities for student academic guidance. - A6.3.2 Executive Deans are therefore responsible for: - a. approving academic strategies for individual departments; - b. formally monitoring the structure and content of programmes of study and modules; - c. monitoring, evaluating and enhancing academic quality and standards across the faculty; - d. ensuring that appropriate and sufficient resources are available for the delivery of agreed provision. - A6.3.3 The roles and responsibilities of academic leaders within the faculty are for the Executive Deans to determine but there are certain common responsibilities as follows: